usnistgov/FIPS201/_FIPS201/frontend.md

 The PIV Card **SHALL** contain a contact and a contactless ICC interface.

 The card body **SHALL** be white in accordance with color representation in [Section 4.1.5](frontend.md#s-4-1-5).
 Only security features, as described in [Section 4.1.2](frontend.md#s-4-1-2), may modify the perceived color slightly.
-Presence of security features **SHALL NOT** prevent the recognition of white as the principal card body color by a person with normal vision (corrected or uncorrected) at a working distance of 50&nbsp;cm to 200&nbsp;cm.
+The presence of security features **SHALL NOT** prevent the recognition of white as the principal card body color by a person with normal vision (corrected or uncorrected) at a working distance of 50&nbsp;cm to 200&nbsp;cm.